ccampo133/slack-space-bot/README.md

 Note that while the `-k` flag is technically optional (it will default to `DEMO_KEY`), it is unknown if this will continue to be supported by the data.nasa.gov folks themselves.

-Additionally, you can have SpaceBot run on a schedule, once per day, at your specified time.
-The time of day should be in 24 hour `HH:mm` format, e.g. 13:00 for 1 PM.
-To specify the time of day SpaceBot runs, use the `-T --time` option:

-    $ spacebot -c CHANNEL -t TOKEN -T 13:00

-The recommended approach to running SpaceBot, however, is to use `cron` or a similar scheduler.
-The example `crontab` line runs SpaceBot every day at 11:00 AM:

-    0 11 * * * spacebot -c CHANNEL -t TOKEN

-Other parameters such as the logging level, log file, and APOD picture data can be set at runtime as well.
+Other parameters such as the logging level, log file, and APOD posting time can be set at runtime as well.
 By default, SpaceBot will log all program output to stderr.
 Consider specifying a log file.
 Refer to the full usage documentation for more details (or just look at `spacebot.py`):